What Do Women Want in a House?

 When adding anything, look at how many nooks and crannies are in it that will make it difficult to clean.

 A big part of cleaning is organization.
-A place that has nice closets, shelves and spaces to put things will be helpful.
-In the kitchen, add pull out drawers to make the items accessible.
+A place that has nice closets, shelves, and spaces to put things in will be helpful.
+In the kitchen, add pull-out drawers to make the items accessible.

 Look at each item and really consider whether replacing it is an improvement.

 A homeowner should be able to move into the house without having to change too much.
 Neutral is good, but an all-beige house has no character.